SciML/Optimization.jl/docs/src/optimization_packages/evolutionary.md

 - [`Evolutionary.CMAES()`](https://wildart.github.io/Evolutionary.jl/stable/cmaes/): **Covariance Matrix Adaptation Evolution Strategy algorithm**

-Algorithm specific options are defined as `kwargs`.
+Algorithm-specific options are defined as `kwargs`.
 See the respective documentation for more detail.

 ## Example

-The Rosenbrock function can optimized using the `Evolutionary.CMAES()` as follows:
+The Rosenbrock function can be optimized using the `Evolutionary.CMAES()` as follows:

 ```@example Evolutionary
 using Optimization, OptimizationEvolutionary